 Nadia Faran was born and raised in Houston, TX.
 She attended UT Austin as a first generation student and received a Bachelor’s degree in Youth and Community studies.
 She began her career working on campus as a student worker at the Population Research Center, where she first gained experience performing numerous accounting and financial related tasks on *DEFINE.
 She later on joined DDCE in January 2019, where she was able to put those skills to use by providing basic accounting support for the 7 units within the DDCE Chief of Staff.
 She is also responsible for assisting Human Resources with hourly appointments, including performing workday roles of timekeeper and HR associate.
 Fun fact, during her undergrad she had the wonderful opportunity to serve as an intern in a Kindergarten classroom at UT Elementary.
 She loves working with students, faculty, and staff and is committed to DDCE’s mission of cultivating an inclusive campus culture.
 In her free time, she enjoys running, hanging out with friends, and trying different vegan food.

-Eileen Drake serves as the Assistant Director of Finance in the Business Affairs Office in the Division of Diversity and Community Engagement.
+Eileen Drake serves as the Assistant Director and Financial Officer in the Business Affairs Office in the Division of Diversity and Community Engagement.
 In 2008, she started her career at UT in the Human Development and Family Sciences department and was with the department for 7.5 years.
 Eileen moved to the Longhorn Center for Academic Equity (then Longhorn Center for Academic Excellence) in 2016 as a Senior Administrative Associate.
 In 2017, Eileen moved to the DDCE Business Affairs Office.
 Eileen is responsible for financial reporting, budget administration, business contracts and special agreements, gifts/endowments/pledges management, records management, voucher processing requirements, as well as Workday payroll management.
-In her downtime, Eileen enjoys two-stepping, watching movies, spending time with friends and her church family, and enjoying the fabulous chocolate espresso torte from Chez Zee.
+In her downtime, Eileen enjoys two-stepping, watching movies, spending time with friends and her church family, and enjoys the fabulous chocolate espresso torte from Chez Zee.

 Bob Micks started with the university in 2004 in the Office of Research Support and Compliance.
 Bob then worked for Information Technology Services, UT Global, and now the UT Charter School System since 2013 where he handles HR, purchasing, and is board secretary for the two school district boards.
 Before UT, Bob worked for Rutgers University (his alma mater), Dell, and Southwest Airlines.
 He grew up in Wayne, NJ and have lived in the Austin area since 1999.
 Bob spent his childhood summers in San Marcos visiting his maternal family, so Texas was always his second home.
 He is currently juggling his two kids’ remote learning paired with volleyball and band.
 Bob’s side gig is background acting, appearing on HBO’s “The Leftovers,” AMC’s “The Son” and recurring on “Fear the Walking Dead,” and also two upcoming feature films, Robert Rodriguez’s “We Can Be Heroes” and Richard Linklater’s “Apollo 10 ½” (on which his daughter also worked a scene too!).